zalando/skipper/docs/kubernetes/ingress-usage.md

 an ingress resource.

 Sometimes you just want to return a header, redirect or even static html content.
-You can return from skipper without doing a proxy call to a backend, if you end your filter chain with `<shunt>`.
+You can return from Skipper without doing a proxy call to a backend, if you end your filter chain with `<shunt>`.
 The use of `<shunt>` recommends the use in combination with `status()` filter, to not respond with the default http code, which defaults to 404.
 To